leiteway/NewsPaper_App/README.md

 # Description
 The project has been built with two roles: admin and user.
 We have encrypted user sessions with username and password.
 On the one hand the *admin* is able to create, delete, edit and view news articles, and on the other hand the *user* can browse articles and also can use the like button which increment the news they really love.

 # Project Configuration

 1. **Clone the Repository:**
 `bash`
 * Copy code in your terminal: `git clone https://github.com/pointfs/NEWSPAPER.git`
+* First enter to the folder: `cd client`
 * Copy code to make the server run: `npm run dev`
 * This will start the server __http://localhost:5173__ using the database on MySQL Workbench.

 2. **Install Dependencies:**
 `bash`
 * Copy code: `npm install`
 * Copy code in your terminal, to enter the repository folder: `cd NEWSPAPER`

+# Initialize the Postman
+Methods in Postman to view, add, edit, and delete movie posters in our database.

 # Tests
 * Copy code: `npm run test` <br>